mdn/content/files/en-us/web/javascript/reference/global_objects/object/defineproperty/index.md

 property enumeration ({{jsxref("Statements/for...in", "for...in")}} loop or
 {{jsxref("Object.keys")}} method), whose values may be changed, and which may be
 {{jsxref("Operators/delete", "deleted", "", 1)}}.
 This method allows these extra details to be changed from their defaults.
-By default, values added using `Object.defineProperty()` are immutable and not enumerable.
+By default, Properties added using `Object.defineProperty()` are not writable nor enumerable.

 Property descriptors present in objects come in two main flavors: data descriptors and accessor descriptors.
 A **data descriptor** is a property that has a